Marcus-Forte/yocto-raspi/Readme.md

 - `bitbake my-img`

 ## Qemu

 If a qemu machine was chosen, use (from dev container):
 - `runqemu slirp nographics`

+## Deploy

+If you produce an image for a Raspberry board, make sure you copy them out of the container:
+- `docker cp <container_id>:/yocto/build/tmp/deploy/images/<machine>/<image>.wic.gz .`
+Example: `docker cp -L a7ac:/yocto/build/tmp/deploy/images/raspberrypi5/my-img-raspberrypi5.rootfs-20240619160220.wic.bz2 .`

+Then, extract to disk.
+Example:
+- `bzip2 -cd my-img-raspberrypi5.rootfs-20240619160220.wic.bz2 | sudo dd of=/dev/disk5 bs=10M status=progress`

+## Access
+The machine should be SSH accessible from a static ip: `192.168.1.10`.
+Make sure the host device has an IP in range.

 ## TODO